25Ericcheong/ruby-fundamentals/README.md

 ### Arrays

 - Note that not all methods will directly affect original array object.
 An example would be `uniq`; if you'd like to permanently change original object - you can do `.uniq!` instead.
+This does not apply to the rest of the existing methods.
+It is exclusive for `uniq`.

+### Hashes

+- Basically a dictionary. `.fetch` will raise an error if you try to access a value without a key but if you try to access a value with pair of square brackets with a key that doesn't exist you will get a `nil`.
+Could set a default value as a second parameter with `.fetch` if key doesn't exist.
+- Strings can be used as strings but usually, `symbols` are used instead - `:key`.
+This is the case because it is more performant than strings in Ruby.